tushar-semwal/Arduino-FirebirdV/README.md

 ## Custom Arduino Libraries for Firebird V
 1. Put the folder FirebirdV/* [found here](https://github.com/tushar-semwal/Arduino-FirebirdV/tree/master/Library) into your `C:\Users\<UNAME>\Documents\Arduino\libraries\` folder.
 Close the IDE and open it again to see the examples under FirebirdV.

+## Using the Arduino IDE Serial terminal.
+* Connect the USB cable to Firebird V robot and PC.
+* Check the Tools->Port and check when the appropriate port occurs.
+* Since the USB port of Firebird is connected to the UART2 of AtMega chip, use Serial2.begin and other functions for communication.
+For better understanding, see the examples.